RAC Audits and Medical Billing Errors & Omissions Liability Insurance

 If you’re not concerned about the possibility of your practice being RAC audited, you should be.
 And if you don’t currently carry Medical Billing Errors & Omissions Liability Insurance, now is the time to consider it.

-Established through the Medicare Modernization Act of 2003, the Recovery Audit Contractor (RAC) program was designed to remove waste from the Medicare system by identifying and recovering improper payments paid to healthcare providers by the federal government.
+Established through the Medicare Modernization Act of 2003, the Recovery Audit Contractor (RAC) program, also known as RAC Audits, was designed to remove waste from the Medicare system by identifying and recovering improper payments paid to healthcare providers by the federal government.
 Improper payments include incorrect payment amounts, non-covered services (including services considered not reasonable or necessary), incorrectly coded services and duplicate services.
 During the last decade, the RAC program has been very successful in reclaiming money through retrospective reviews of fee-for-service claims, a process known as “claw back.”

 Imbued with new powers under the Patient Protection & Affordable Care Act (PPACA) of 2010, the Centers for Medicare & Medicaid Services has expanded the use of recovery audit contractors, adopting new tools to curb fraud and abuse in both the Medicare and Medicaid programs.
 The federal government expects to devote about $500 billion less to Medicare over the course of the next 10 years due to anticipated savings from these audits.